madebylotus/request_store-sidekiq/README.md

 ### Rails

-If using Rails, the Sidekiq middleware is already inserted into the Sidekiq middleware stack for you automatically and there is nothing to do.
+If using Rails, the Sidekiq middleware is (after you require this gem) already inserted into the Sidekiq middleware stack for you automatically and there is nothing to do.

 ### Without Rails